When taxes were higher, this nation built a vibrant middle-class life for millions.

 As tax rates have fallen, our schools, libraries, bridges, railways, and roads have begun to crumble.
 Millions of Americans have lost their jobs in this Great Recession.
 Congress continues to resist raising taxes on the wealthy, even though those higher taxes could create the jobs and rebuild the infrastructure that this country so desperately needs.

 The 1 percent made billions of dollars during the boom years.
 Each time Congress reduced the tax rates, we made even more.
 When President George W. Bush took office, the top income tax rate was just under 40 percent.
 Congress cut it to 35 percent.
-Moreoever, many wealthy Americans make a lot of money earning interest on investments, buying and selling stocks, and banking the dividends those stocks produce.
+Moreoever, many wealthy Americans make a lot of money earning interest on investments, ing and selling stocks, and banking the dividends those stocks produce.
 Most of those financial gains are taxed at just 15 percent.

 A few years ago, Warren Buffett vowed to give a million bucks to any Fortune 500 CEO who could prove he paid a higher tax rate than his secretary.
 Not one came forward.